Sherri Sewall, 4th Grade EL

 Terry Kita holds a Ph.D. in Anthroplogy (University of Pittsburgh), an M.A. in History (University of Illinois/Urbana), and an Honors B.Phil. in Japanese Language and Literature (University of Pittsburgh).
 Before becoming a teacher, she worked in museums including the Carnegie Museum of Natural History (Pittsburgh), the Tokugawa Art Museum (Japan), and currently consults for the Brauer Museum of Art at Valparaiso University in Indiana.
 Dr. Kita completed her teaching courses at the University of Virginia and the Montgomery Montessori Institute.
 Dr. Kita is certified as an Elementary (Pre-K-6th grade), ESOL, and Montessori teacher.
 She has also written several books and articles, the most recent of which is “Unintentional Cooperation: The Friendship Doll Mission and the Inescapable American Image of the Kimono-clad Little Japanese Girl” for Brill/Leiden and The Sun Shines for Us All: The Friendship Dolls from Japan (Brauer Museum of Art/Valparaiso University).
 She lives in Falls Church with her art historian husband, Sandy Kita.
 Her hobbies include knitting, drawing, and doll collecting.

 Karina Fasullo is a Third Grade ESOL teacher at Randolph.
-This is her second year at Randolph.
 Before Randolph she taught first grade teacher for seven years at ATES in Annandale, Virginia.
 She received her undergraduate degree from Fordham University in New York City and her Master’s in Education from the University of Virginia.
 In her free time she enjoys long runs on the W&OD trail, nature hikes with friends, and spending time with her nephew and nieces.
 Additionally, she spends her summers backpacking internationally, as she has a great zest for learning about different cultures and traditions.

-Mercedes Oetgen is a Kindergarten and First Grade ESOL/HILT teacher at Randolph Elementary School.
-This is her first year at Randolph.
+Mercedes Oetgen is a First Grade EL teacher at Randolph Elementary School.
 She received her undergraduate degree from the Universidad Pontificia Comillas in Madrid, Spain and her M.Ed in ESL Education from Marymount University.
 Mercedes is bilingual in English and Spanish and also speaks French and Italian.
 In her free time she enjoys reading, hiking, and traveling.

 Rae Gunawardena is teaching English Language Learners for the second grade students at Randolph.
 Rae has a B.A. in Spanish from Carthage College in Wisconsin and an M.A. in Teaching English to Speakers of Other Languages from Monterey Institute of International Studies in California.
 She has previously taught English in China and in Ecuador to various ages.
 In her spare time, Rae runs marathons and enjoys baking desserts.